-Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus supplement, Lazard Capital Markets LLC, Boenning & Scattergood, Inc. and Global Hunter Securities, LLC, as underwriters, have agreed to purchase, and we have agreed to sell to them, the number of units (each unit consisting of one share of common stock, one five-year warrant to purchase of a share of common stock and one fifteenmonth warrant to purchase of a share of common stock) at the public offering price, less the underwriting discount, as set forth on the cover page of this prospectus supplement, as indicated below:
+Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus supplement, Lazard Capital Markets LLC, Boenning & Scattergood, Inc. and Global Hunter Securities, LLC, as underwriters, have agreed to purchase, and we have agreed to sell to them, the number of units (each unit consisting of one share of common stock, one five-year warrant to purchase one half (0.50) of a share of common stock and one fifteen-month warrant to purchase one half (0.50) of a share of common stock) at the public offering price, less the underwriting discount, as set forth on the cover page of this prospectus supplement, as indicated below:

+Number of

-Underwriters
+Underwriters Units

-Lazard Capital Markets LLC
+Lazard Capital Markets LLC 7,500,000

-Boenning & Scattergood, Inc.
+Boenning & Scattergood, Inc. 1,500,000

-Global Hunter Securities, LLC
+Global Hunter Securities, LLC 1,000,000

-Total:
+Total: 10.000.000